RyanBurnside/Interlisp-Hungarian-Rings/README.md

 *OFFLINE* https://interlisp.org/software/install-and-run/
 1. Place the file in the root directory of your medley install and follow steps 2 onward.
 This is '~/il/' for me on Linux.
-Consult the docs for where your root directory for medley is otherwise.
+Consult the docs for where your root directory for Medley is otherwise.

 <img width="1920" height="1030" alt="Screenshot_20251109_001737" src="https://github.com/user-attachments/assets/d6d38935-06ef-43e4-99c0-defbaff9be64" />